Luca Scapuzzi: Oldham Athletic (loan)

 It was announced on 3 November 2011 that Scapuzzi and fellow EDS youth player Andrea Mancini would both be joining Oldham Athletic for two and one-month loan spells respectively.

-Luca made his debut two days later in the starting eleven that lost 0–2 to local rivals Bury.
+Scapuzzi made his debut two days later in the starting eleven that lost 0–2 to local rivals Bury.

 Unfortunately, he was replaced by substitute goalkeeper Paul Gerrard in only the tenth minute of the game as part of a tactical rearrangement of the 10-man Latics team by manager Paul Dickov after their goalkeeper Alex Cisak was shown an early straight red card for an unfair challenge in the penalty box.
 Three days later Scapuzzi again started for the home side in the Football League Trophy quarter-final game against Crewe Alexandra, this time managing to get on the score sheet before being substituted in the 74th minute.
 Scapuzzi returned to playing Premier League opponents, as he started against Liverpool in the FA Cup third round, taking the first shot in the game.
 On the day of the match, it was reported that Scapuzzi had signed a contract extension until the end of January.
 Scapuzzi ended his loan spell at Oldham Athletic with a substitute appearance in the 57th minute, in a 0–0 draw.
 He returned to Manchester City the following day.